 How Does It Work?

-It serves several purposes as paying for shopping when you are out of cash or unable to carry extensive amounts all along the way or pay your daily bills.
+It serves several purposes as paying for shopping when you are out of cash or unable to carry extensive amounts.

 You can also use it for seamless transactions through teller machines by simply adding your ATM codes.

-However, it does charge a minute transaction fee, and the transaction limit depends upon the amount of money you currently have in your bank account.
+However, it does charge a minute transaction fee.
+The transaction limit depends upon the amount of money you currently have in your bank account.

 In addition, it helps you draw the money from your respective account.